 - Select the previous item and read it: Swipe right to left with one finger.

 - Open quick settings: Swipe up from the bottom of the screen with one finger.

-- Find media controls: Tap the screen with two fingers.
+- Find media controls: Tap the screen with 2 fingers.

-- Return to Home screen: From the left half of the screen, swipe left with one finger, or say "Ok Google, go to home."
+- Return to Home screen: From the left half of the screen, swipe left with one finger, or say "Hey Google, go to home."

-- Return to ambient screen: To see the screen saver, From the left edge of the screen, swipe right with one finger.
+- Return to ambient screen: To view the screen saver, from the left edge of the screen, swipe right with one finger.

 - Silence screen reader speech: Touch the screen with one finger.